Kryen112/AP_Stick_Ranger/README.md

 ## Contact & Support

-Please contact inside the Archipelago Discord, inside the Stick Ranger post inside future-game-design, or contact Kryen112 on Discord directly
+Please contact inside the Archipelago Discord, inside the Stick Ranger post inside future-game-design, or contact Kryen112 on Discord directly.

 ## Acknowledgements

 -   Please support ha55ii, the original creator of Stick Ranger, by playing his games on [dan-ball](http://dan-ball.jp), including the original Stick Ranger and other web games.
--   Thanks to Dire Storm from the Dan-Ball Discord for making a Vanilla Translation Mod
+-   Thanks to Dire Storm from the Dan-Ball Discord for making a Vanilla Translation Mod.
--   Thanks to sunsetquesar for teaching me how to run a github.io page
+-   Thanks to sunsetquesar for teaching me how to run a github.io page.

 ---